 “So when do we get to see our grandparents back there?”
 Al asked.
 Oh yeah, of course he knew that.
 “They gonna slaughter anybody?
 Don’t look like it.
 So?”

 He had to make sure he got a good identity though because right now, the Underground just broke.
 Everyone was on equal footing.
 Equal to her parents.
 The only things Sans had going right now was that Asgore and Toriel were on his side.
 Especially the way Frisk kept looking back at her parents, like she’d much rather be with them.
 Did she have any idea how terrible that was looking on him?
 No, of course not.
-She wasn’t monster, and they had all kinds of weird ways up top.
+She wasn’t monster, and humans had all kinds of weird ways up top.

 Sans watched as Papyrus brought the human man back.
 “Information sent out.”
 He pushed the human slightly toward Asgore.
-“Where is the human woman?”
+“Where is the woman?”

 “Don’t touch me!”

-“Already on it,” Asgore said to Sans.
+“Already on it,” King Asgore said to Sans.
 “I’m afraid until she can be trusted I had Undyne place her in null chains.”
 He looked toward the male human.
 “Now, you.”

 “I can take care of my own identity,” the human Knat tried to say.
 “No one needs to take care of me.”